Elastic Shape Analysis of Movement Data: Curves as Data Objects

-The complete set of curves for each GRF component contained 2686 curves from 454 participants.
+The complete set of curves for each GRF component contained 2,686 curves from 454 participants.
 The top left panel of Figure~\ref{fig:curvepreprocess} shows the collection of raw data vGRF curves colored by walking speed.
 There, the rainbow descends from fastest walking speed (red) to slowest (purple).
 Notice that many of those curves have consecutive starting and trailing zeros, which are outside the stance phase (i.e., after the foot has left contact with the force plate, but force data were still being collected) and hence do not correspond to a meaningful part of the measurements.
-Consequently, we define the beginning of the force curve as the zero value immediately preceding the first nonzero value, and similarly, the end of the curve as the zero value immediately following the last nonzero value.
-To establish a common time axis across all curves, we utilized the relevant segment of each curve and re-scaled the horizontal axis (time axis) to the unit interval [0,1].
+To account for these spurious measurements, we take the beginning of the force curve as the zero value immediately preceding the first nonzero value, and similarly, the end of the curve as the zero value immediately following the last nonzero value.
+Using the relevant segment of each curve, we re-scaled the horizontal axis to the unit interval [0,1] in order to establish a common time axis across all curves.
 Additionally, we applied linear interpolation to the force values, aligning them to an evenly spaced grid.
-Time normalization to the stance phase $(0–100\%)$ is a standard approach in biomechanics for analyzing GRFs and other kinetic variables, as it allows for a focus on differences in loading patterns, which is central to understanding the biomechanics of knee OA.
-The most commonly used method for this is \textit{linear length normalization}, which rescales the time axis so that all stance phases are standardized to the same duration \citep{helwig.2011.gaitalign}, as applied in our analysis.
-While this approach removes explicit information about stance duration, it retains temporal differences in key gait events in the loading pattern, such as peaks and valleys, which are more relevant for understanding knee OA.
-In this work, we choose to focus on a careful analysis of shape, leaving the inclusion of stance duration in the analysis as a direction for future work.
-However, stance duration is strongly correlated with walking speed and distance \citep{hebenstreit.2015.subphase}, which were retained as clinical variables considered in our analysis.
+Time normalization to the stance phase $(0–100\%)$ is a standard approach in biomechanics for analyzing GRF and other kinetic variables.
+The most commonly used method for time normalization is \textit{linear length normalization}, which is a rescaling of the stance phases to a standard interval \citep{helwig.2011.gaitalign}, as was applied in our analysis.
+While this approach removes explicit information about stance duration, it retains timing differences in key joint-loading events, such as heel-strike and toe-off, which impact cartilage stress and are therefore relevant to understanding OA.
+In this work, we chose to focus on a careful analysis of shape, and leave analyzing stance duration as a direction for future work.
+However, stance duration is strongly correlated with walking speed and distance \citep{hebenstreit.2015.subphase}, which were retained as clinical variables in our analysis.